 There is hardly a tourist in Moscow who hasn’t heard about the Bolshoi.
 However, only a small share of tourists have made it to one of the world’s most famous theaters.
 And this is not surprising.
-As it takes some efforts to get to the Bolshoi, we have made a list of basic tips that will save your time and stir up your interest.
+As it takes some effort to get to the Bolshoi, we have made a list of basic tips that will save your time and stir up your interest.

 Tickets and pricing